Co-Diagnostics (NASDAQ:CODX) Issues Q3 2021 Earnings Guidance

-Co-Diagnostics (NASDAQ:CODX) updated its third quarter 2021 earnings guidance on Thursday.
+Co-Diagnostics (NASDAQ:CODX) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.190-$0.220 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.180.
 The company issued revenue guidance of $23 million-$25 million, compared to the consensus revenue estimate of $18.12 million.

-Separately, Zacks Investment Research downgraded shares of Co-Diagnostics from a buy rating to a hold rating in a research note on Tuesday, August 17th.
+Co-Diagnostics (NASDAQ:CODX) last released its quarterly earnings results on Thursday, August 12th.
+The company reported $0.33 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $0.11.
+Co-Diagnostics had a return on equity of 65.33% and a net margin of 47.98%.
+The business had revenue of $27.36 million during the quarter, compared to analyst estimates of $21.00 million.
+As a group, equities research analysts expect that Co-Diagnostics will post 0.95 EPS for the current fiscal year.

-An institutional investor recently raised its position in Co-Diagnostics stock.
-Morgan Stanley increased its position in Co-Diagnostics, Inc. (NASDAQ:CODX) by 302.4% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 128,425 shares of the company’s stock after purchasing an additional 96,511 shares during the quarter.
-Morgan Stanley owned approximately 0.44% of Co-Diagnostics worth $1,060,000 at the end of the most recent quarter.
-30.48% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in Co-Diagnostics stock.
+Morgan Stanley grew its holdings in Co-Diagnostics, Inc. (NASDAQ:CODX) by 302.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 128,425 shares of the company’s stock after acquiring an additional 96,511 shares during the period.
+Morgan Stanley owned about 0.44% of Co-Diagnostics worth $1,060,000 as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors and hedge funds own 25.25% of the company’s stock.

 Co-Diagnostics, Inc engages in the development and innovation of molecular tools for detection of infectious diseases, liquid biopsy for cancer screening, and agricultural applications.
 Its diagnostics systems enable very rapid, low-cost, molecular testing for organisms and genetic diseases by automating historically complex procedures in both the development and administration of tests.